 What is the Tutorial Project?

-For nine to ten weeks each semester, approximately 100 children come to the Homewood campus twice a week for tutoring.
+For nine to ten weeks each semester, approximately 120 children come to the Homewood campus twice a week for tutoring.
 The children are transported by either the program’s bus or by their families.
-A test assessment is given to each child at the beginning of each semester.
+An assessment is given to each child at the beginning of each semester.
 Based on the results of the assessment, trained tutors plan an hour and a half of activities and educational games that are specifically selected to meet each child’s needs.
 The children are also encouraged to express their creativity.
 Explore examples of work from some of our previous students.

 There is an on-site computer lab and children’s library available to help provide individualized instruction for each child.
 Tutors are trained and supported throughout the semester by a full-time professional educator.
 Additional student staff oversee the progress of each tutor-tutee pair to ensure that they are receiving the support, guidance, and resources that are needed to reach academic success.

 Originally founded in 1958, under the auspices of the chaplain’s office, the program now functions as part of the university’s Center for Social Concern.
 Funding is provided by Johns Hopkins University and individual donors and contributors.